-8 February 1847: Daniel O’Connell’s last speech in the House of Commons on this day.
+8 February 1847: Daniel O’Connell’s last speech in the British House of Commons on this day.
 In his final speech in the House, he predicted that unless more aid was forthcoming from the British Government for Ireland ‘one quarter of her population will perish’.
 His warning to his fellow MPs came as the full force of the Famine was raging in Ireland.
-The terrible outcome of the successive failures of the Potato Crop threatened to overwhelm the relief efforts at home to alleviate the worst excesses of hunger and disease that were sweeping across most the Country at that time.
+The terrible outcome of the successive failures of the Potato Crop threatened to overwhelm the relief efforts at home to alleviate the worst excesses of hunger and disease that were sweeping across most of the Country at that time.

 His valedictory address in the House was almost inaudible and those assembled to hear what would clearly be his last speech before them strained to catch his softly spoken words.
 Observers reflected that he was but a dim shadow of his former self.
 He that on so many previous occasions had roused the House to heights and depths of emotions now struggled to exert himself so that his message of appeal could be heard and acted upon.
 He told the members that he had come to plead for the last time for Ireland.
 He made an accurate but terrible prophecy and that was: